jenahparman/fall23-cs625/HW4/HW4-report.md

 *Link to Chart: <a href= "/HW4/Resources/D1_EC.twb" >Tableau Workbook</a>*\
 *Link to Edited Excel Spreadsheet: <a href= "/HW4/Resources/births7.xlsx">Births Excel Spreadsheet</a>*

-I created an overlay bar chart in Tableau for this question because it's effective at combining data from Tables 91 and 92 to investigate factors influencing childbirth.
+I created an overlay bar chart in Tableau for this question to investigate factors influencing childbirth.
 By focusing on income as a key factor, the stacked bars illustrate how income levels relate to both total births and first births, enabling a clear assessment of this specific aspect of childbirth patterns.

 From the bar chart I created, it's evident that individuals with higher income levels are having a significantly greater number of children, whether they are first births or not.
 This observation strongly suggests that the ability to raise a family may be substantially facilitated by higher income, emphasizing the correlation between income and family size.

 **Idiom: Overlay Bar Chart / Mark: Line**
 | Data: Attribute | Data: Attribute Type  | Encode: Channel |